0x000NULL/StrideSync/Privacy.md

-# Privacy Policy for StrideSync
+# Privacy Policy for Stride Keeper

 Effective Date: June 23, 2025

-StrideSync ("we", "our", "us") is committed to protecting the privacy of our users ("you", "your").
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use the StrideSync mobile and web applications (collectively, the "Service").
+Stride Keeper ("we", "our", "us") is committed to protecting the privacy of our users ("you", "your").
+This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use the Stride Keeper mobile and web applications (collectively, the "Service").

 ## 1. What Data Stays On Your Device

 We collect and store the following information **only on your device**.
-None of this data is transmitted to StrideSync servers or any third-party service unless you explicitly choose to export or share it:
+None of this data is transmitted to Stride Keeper servers or any third-party service unless you explicitly choose to export or share it:

 - **Location Data**: GPS coordinates and motion data recorded while tracking a run (captured only after you grant location permission).
 - **Health & Fitness Data** *(optional)*: Workout distance, duration, energy expenditure, and similar metrics accessed from Apple Health, Google Fit, or comparable services—only if you grant permission.